Thunderbolts (comics): Baron Helmut Zemo's Thunderbolts

-The Redeemers helped the Thunderbolts battle Gyrich, who had acquired experimental nanite technology.
-Gyrich wanted to use the nanites to kill off all heroes and villains on Earth.
-Gyrich's scheme was foiled.
-It was soon revealed that he had been infected with nanites, and had been secretly manipulated by Baron Strucker of the terrorist group Hydra.
-Hawkeye tried to use this information as blackmail to get the Thunderbolts pardoned.
-Gyrich countered that he would tell the public himself about Hydra's scheme.
-Ultimately, Gyrich agreed to stay quiet and give the Thunderbolts their pardon.
-In return, Hawkeye turned himself in for aiding the fugitive heroes.
-Hawkeye went to prison and the team disbanded.
+The Redeemers help the Thunderbolts battle Gyrich, who had acquired experimental nanite technology.
+Gyrich intends to use the nanites to kill every hero and villain on Earth.
+After learning that Gyrich had been infected with nanites and manipulated by Baron Strucker, Hawkeye tries to use this information as blackmail to get the Thunderbolts pardoned.
+Gyrich counters that he would tell the public himself about Strucker's scheme.
+Ultimately, Gyrich agrees to stay quiet and give the Thunderbolts their pardon.
+In return, Hawkeye turns himself in, resulting in the Thunderbolts disbanding.